 Cool (or maybe not so cool) — now you know a few potential causes for your A/C outputting hot air, but what if your A/C is cooling, but not blowing enough air — or none at all?
 In that case, you may have a clog in the system, a faulty blower motor, or an issue with your electrical system.

 Fortunately, if A/C airflow has been reduced, it might be as simple as clearing some leaves out of your ventilation system’s air intake or replacing a dust-packed cabin air filter.
-On many vehicles, the A/C’s air intake can be found at the base of the windshield under a plastic grate.
+On many vehicles, the cabin’s air intake can be found at the base of the windshield under a plastic grate.
 Check to see if leaves or other debris have fallen behind the grate, and if they have, use a vacuum to suck them out.

 If that doesn’t fix the problem, it may be time to have your cabin air filter looked at — especially if you’ve noticed a musty smell coming from your vents.
-Not only can dirty cabin filters house harmful bacteria, but they can restrict the airflow coming out of your vents.
+Not only can dirty cabin filters house harmful bacteria, but they can also restrict the airflow coming out of your vents.
 The location of your cabin filter depends on the make and model of your vehicle, but some common areas to check for yours are:

 - In the engine compartment near the base of the windshield